.png)

 Nothing Really Matters is a hidden subway bar located before the turnstiles at the downtown-bound 1 train at the 50th Street station.
 It’s the perfect place to grab a drink before or after a commute, and it's out-of-the-box and unique enough to make your Instagram feed.

-Fun Fact: The name is a homage to Queen’s “Bohemian Rhapsody” lyric.
+Fun Fact: The name is an homage to Queen’s “Bohemian Rhapsody” lyric.

 Where: W 50th St, New York, NY